ISTESRMNCR/CODE-CAMP-2020/content/faq/who-can-participate/index.md

 ---
-title: who can participate in this challenge ?
+title: Who can participate in this challenge ?
 type: "faq"
 priority: "3"
 tags: ["participation", "registration"]